 Kosher History & Guidelines

-This industry intends to maintain a kosher food standard through a kosher certification system.
-Most people who consume kosher products are not even Orthodox Jews but people that consider these products safer and reliably labeled.
-Muslims are a faithful to kosher foods as the standards they demand their foods are very similar to the halal instructions detailed by the Quran.
+This industry maintains a kosher food standard through a kosher certification system.
+Most people who consume kosher products are not even Orthodox Jews, but people that consider these products safer and reliably labeled.
+Muslims are a faithful to kosher foods as well, as the standards — they demand of their foods — are very similar to the halal instructions detailed by the Quran.

 Separation of meat and dairy